jely2002/Sorting-Hat/README.md

-# Sorteerhoed
+# Sorteerhoed - Sorting Hat
-This was an assignment for the Leiden University of Applied Sciences.
+This was coursework for the Leiden University of Applied Sciences.

+This is a Dutch application that sorts students in to one of the directions of the Computer Sciences study.
+The app does this by asking a number of questions.